 This feature activates the headlights for up to 90 seconds when the doors are unlocked with the transmitter.
-The time for this feature is programmable.
-For details on how to change the current setting, refer to "Turn Headlights On with Remote Key Unlock," under "Personal Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+The time for this feature is programmable on vehicles 2 equipped with the Electronic Vehicle Information Center (EVIC).
+For details, refer to "Turn Headlights On with Remote Key Unlock," under "Personal Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.